peng00bo00/peng00bo00_previous_blog/about.md

 ## Research Experience

-- **Characterization and Manufacturing of Lunar Regolith Simulants**
+- **Characterization and Manufacturing of Lunar Regolith Simulants** \
+  Characterize commercial lunar regolith simulants with XRD, SEM and optical microscope. \
+  Produce lunar regolith simulants with local availiable deposits in the UAE. \
+  3D shape reconstruction of aggregates with micro-CT. \
+  Develop 3D shape descriptors with spherical harmonics

-- **GEOSPATIAL MODELING OF URBAN THERMODYNAMICS: Infrastructure, Environment, and Microclimate in Cities**
+- **Geospatial Modelling of Urban Thermodynamics: Infrastructure, Environment, and Microclimate in Cities** \
+  Develop algorithms for thermal imaging interpretation and atmosphere compensation. \
+  Optimize camera pose and intrinsics with bundle adjustment. \
+  Monitor building facade temperature in New York city and Abu Dhabi.
+  Present pixel-level temperature comparison between thermal measurement and CFD simulation.

-- **Vehicle Load Identification and Data Fusion Based on Computer Vision**
+- **Vehicle Load Identification and Data Fusion Based on Computer Vision** \
+  Create a vehicle detection dataset from surveillance videos. \
+  Develop vehicle detection and tracking algorithms with deep neural networks. \
+  Analyze traffic flow and loading history with Monte Carlo simulation.

-- **Surface Diseases Identification for Long-Span Cable Bridge**
+- **Surface Diseases Identification for Long-Span Cable Bridge** \
+  Develop an automated image acquisition system to capture images under bridge deck. \
+  Create a surface disease dataset for steel bridge inspection. \
+  Train a semantic segmentation model for surface disease identification with deep neural networks.

-- **The Wind Resistance Checking of Jiqi Yellow River Bridge**
+- **Wind Resistance Analysis of Jiqi Yellow River Bridge** \
+  Finite element modeling and numerical simulation for wind resistance analysis.

-- **The Seismic Checking of Pihe River Aqueduct**
+- **Seismic Analysis of Pihe River Aqueduct** \
+  Finite element modeling and numerical simulation for seismic analysis.

-- **The Seismic Checking of Wushui Bridge**
+- **Seismic Analysis of Wushui Bridge** \
+  Finite element modeling and numerical simulation for seismic analysis.

 ## Online Courses